 - Cigarettes are sold to ships regularly engaged in foreign commerce or coastwise shipping between points in Virginia and are intended for sale or consumption on those ships.

 Stamping agents are subject to a penalty of up to $250,000 for failure to properly affix the required stamps.
 It shall be prima facie evidence of intent to defraud when the number of unstamped cigarettes is the greater of 30 packs, or 5 percent of the cigarette inventory in the place of business of such person or business.
 Notwithstanding these threshold limits, if the number of unstamped packs exceeds 500 packs, it shall be prima facie evidence of willful intent to defraud.
 Each pack not having proper stamps affixed is deemed a separate offense.
-The Department may also revoke the stamping agent's permit for non-compliance with cigarette stamping requirements.
+We may also revoke the stamping agent's permit for non-compliance with cigarette stamping requirements.

 Virginia does not require cigarette retailers to have a license to sell cigarettes.
 However, even though stamping agents are required to affix the stamps to cigarettes prior to shipping to retail outlets, every cigarette retailer is responsible for inspecting their shipments upon receipt to ensure cigarette stamps have been properly affixed.
 Unstamped packs should be removed from inventory and set aside for return to the cigarette supplier.
-The Department conducts regular random inspections of cigarette retailers throughout the Commonwealth.
+We conduct regular random inspections of cigarette retailers throughout the Commonwealth.
 Any person who is not a stamping agent who sells, purchases, transports, receives or possesses unstamped cigarettes for the purpose of evading taxes is subject to civil penalties ranging from $2.50 per pack up to $250,000 depending on circumstances.
 Possession of more than 30 packs of unstamped cigarettes by any person who is not a stamping agent is presumed to be for the purpose of evading taxes.
 In addition, possession of 3,000 packs or less of unstamped cigarettes is a class 2 misdemeanor, and possession of over 3,000 unstamped packs is a class 6 felony.

 Retailers who wish to install a "Roll-Your-Own" cigarette making machine in their store must meet several legal and tax requirements.
 Please review the previous section on Roll-Your-Own Machines for further details.